Pattern formation of correlated impurities subjected to an impurity-medium interaction pulse: Driven dynamics to the immiscible phase

 As the modulation frequency becomes larger than the trapping one, the patterns appearing in the one-body density of each component are significantly altered compared to the $\Omega\leq\omega$ case.
 Characteristic case examples are showcased in Figs. \ref{Fig:Dens_0p2_1p2} (e)-(h) and Fig. \ref{Fig:Dens_0p2_1p2_2} for $\Omega=0.5$ and $1.5$, respectively.
 This difference to the $\Omega\leq\omega$ scenario is in part due to the fact that the modulation of $g_{AB}(t)$ occurs at very short timescales and the system can not adjust to its very fast external perturbation.
 Indeed, during the modulation, e.g. until $t \lesssim 15$ in Fig. \ref{Fig:Dens_0p2_1p2} (e)-(h) and $t \lesssim 5$ in Fig. \ref{Fig:Dens_0p2_1p2_2}, $\rho^{(1),\sigma}(x;t)$ exhibits a weak amplitude expansion compared to $\rho^{(1),\sigma}(x;0)$.
 The magnitude of this expansion is of the order of $3 \%$ and $9\%$ for the bath and the impurities respectively for $\Omega=1.5$ which is in sharp contrast to the $\Omega=0.05$ case [Fig. \ref{Fig:Dens_0p2_1p2} (a)-(d)].

-In particular, within the MF approach and for $\Omega=0.5$ [Figs. \ref{Fig:Dens_0p2_1p2} (e), (g)] a central density hump forms on top of $\rho^{(1),B}$ at the initial stages of the dynamics ($0<t<20$) and subsequently ($t>34$) splits into two density branches, which later on ($t>66$) merge into a central branch propagating undistorted for long evolution times.
+In particular, within the MF approach and for $\Omega=0.5$ [Figs. \ref{Fig:Dens_0p2_1p2} (e), (f)] a central density hump forms on top of $\rho^{(1),B}$ at the initial stages of the dynamics ($0<t<20$) and subsequently ($t>34$) splits into two density branches, which later on ($t>66$) merge into a central branch propagating undistorted for long evolution times.
 During the latter process small density portions are emitted travelling towards the edges of the cloud of the bath and back to the trap center.
 As a consequence of the underlying phase separation mechanism, $\rho^{(1),A}$ displays density dips at the very same positions where the impurities density branches appear [Fig. \ref{Fig:Dens_0p2_1p2} (e)].
-Turning to a larger driving frequency [Fig. \ref{Fig:Dens_0p2_1p2_2} (c), $\Omega=1.5$], the impurities density exhibits a two hump structure after $t \gtrsim 12$, which subsequently collide around $t \approx 33$, and afterwards again split moving towards the edges of the bath.
-These branches collide again at a much later time instant [$t\simeq 180$ in Fig. \ref{Fig:Dens_0p2_1p2_2} (c) and Fig. \ref{Fig:Snapshots} (i)].
+Turning to a larger driving frequency [Fig. \ref{Fig:Dens_0p2_1p2_2} (b), $\Omega=1.5$], the impurities density exhibits a two hump structure after $t \gtrsim 12$, which subsequently collide around $t \approx 33$, and afterwards again split moving towards the edges of the bath.
+These branches collide again at a much later time instant [$t\simeq 180$ in Fig. \ref{Fig:Dens_0p2_1p2_2} (b) and Fig. \ref{Fig:Snapshots} (c)].
 In this case a significant portion of energy is pumped into the system and thus both species gain more energy from the modulation compared to the $\Omega=0.5$ scenario, resulting in a larger amount of excitations [see also Appendix \ref{Sec:Appendix_Energy}].
 As a consequence, for instance the impurities have enough energy to reach the edges of the bath before colliding again at the trap center.
-It is also worth mentioning that in the long time dynamics, see the inset of Fig. \ref{Fig:Dens_0p2_1p2_2} (c), the impurities density branches merge after $t \simeq 180$ into a single central hump, which stays unperturbed throughout evolution.
-This hump comes along with small fluctuating emitted density branches, which diffuse within the background density of the medium [hardly visible in the inset of Fig. \ref{Fig:Dens_0p2_1p2_2} (c)].
+It is also worth mentioning that in the long time dynamics, see Fig. \ref{Fig:Dens_0p2_1p2_2} (b), the impurities density branches merge after $t \simeq 180$ into a single central hump, which stays unperturbed throughout evolution.
+This hump comes along with small fluctuating emitted density branches, which diffuse within the background density of the medium [hardly visible in Fig. \ref{Fig:Dens_0p2_1p2_2} (b)].
+We note that the aforementioned merger of the impurities density branches occurs at earlier times accompanied by a larger amount of excitations in the BEC background as the pulse duration increases since more energy is pumped into the system.